nathanieldorn/pcc-datavis/README.md

 ### Dot Plot (squared_num_points)
 The array, x_values, represents the integers to be squared and is created using a list comprehension.
 It's counterpart list, y_values, uses list comprehension to calculate the square.
 The function call will both display and save a file of the result.

-A sample output:
 ![Squares Plot](https://github.com/nathanieldorn/pcc-datavis/blob/main/squares_plot.png)

 ## Random Walks
 Creates a scatter plot of a random walk from a starting cartesian position of (0, 0).
 The plot shades from white to green with both the start and end points highlighted in orange.
 Each step is randomly chosen within a defined range.
 When run, the user will be prompted to save the output or not, after which the result will be displayed via pyplot.

-A sample output:
 ![Random Walk Plot](https://github.com/nathanieldorn/pcc-datavis/blob/main/random_walk_100k.png)

 ## Dice Rolling
 Creates a histogram of a single die or multiple dice roll of specified size.
 The size and number of die must be changed within the `die.py` and `roll_dice.py` files.
 Plotly is used to render the histogram as HTML and written to the file `dice_histogram_d<# of die sides>`.

-A sample output:
 ![Die Histogram](https://github.com/nathanieldorn/pcc-datavis/blob/main/die_histogram_sample.png)